Prayer Time in Calgary, Canada

 • What is Ramadan?
 Ramadan is a month when Muslims fast from dawn (Sehri) to sunset (Iftar) to grow closer to Allah, pray more, and do good deeds.
 It’s a time for spiritual growth and kindness.

 • What are Taraweeh prayers?
 These are extra prayers done at night after the Isha prayer during Ramadan.
-They’re usually longer and include reading parts of the Quran.
+Taraweeh prayers are usually longer than regular prayers and include the recitation of parts of the Quran.
 Muslims go to mosques to pray Taraweeh together, and it feels like a special community moment.

-• When and where?
+Where and when does it take place?
 In Calgary, mosques like Akram Jomaa Islamic Centre offer Taraweeh after Isha, and you can check local schedules for exact times.

 • Why do it?
 Taraweeh helps Muslims feel closer to Allah, reflect on the Quran, and make the most of Ramadan’s blessings.